Models¶

 display_order: int

-user_asset_id: UUID # FK to UserAsset (CASCADE delete)
+media_item_id: UUID # FK to MediaItem (CASCADE delete), part of composite PK

-group_id: UUID # FK to AssetGroup (CASCADE delete)
+group_id: UUID # FK to MediaItemGroup (CASCADE delete), part of composite PK

 added_at: datetime

-This enables assets to belong to multiple groups simultaneously.
-"Copy to group" creates a membership link rather than duplicating the asset.
+This lets a media item belong to multiple groups simultaneously.
+"Copy to group" creates a membership link rather than duplicating the item.

 flowchart TB